sivarajng/react-native-photo-grid-frame/README.md

 # react-native-photo-grid-frame
-React Native component that builds a grid of photos with a Dynamic Photo Size
+React Native component that builds a grid of photos with a Dynamic Photo Size and Popup the Photo on click.

 ## Install